Change Management Theories

 What’s the pitfall of not using project planning?
 The pitfalls of not using a good project planning method to map out the work range on a scale from poor time management and discouraged staff on one end to project chaos and complete loss of momentum on the other.
 Project planning is critical to maintaining consistent progress, achieving early successes and staying organized throughout – delivering the new process in the least amount of time with the least expense possible.
 We have discussed sound project management skills here.

 “Business Process Reengineering” was coined by Michael Hammer in the early 1990’s.
 Though reengineering often became associated with layoffs and cutbacks, the tools and theory were not initially designed with that in mind.
 Reengineering brings to change initiatives the tools to analyze a process, brainstorm new designs, test and roll-out.
 It is a fundamental component of good change management.
+Reengineering means “a radical change in the way we work producing a dramatic improvement in performance”.
+This often gives the big breakthroughs like an app for customers to shop without coming in the store.

 What’s the pitfall of not using reengineering theory?
 Processes may not be redesigned to successfully eliminate the rubs and rework in the system that are creating problems for the customers and employees.
 Reengineering brings the discipline to map current processes, identify these rubs and redesign the process to eliminate them in the long term.